 When are registration fees due?

 All fees are due at the time of registration.
-For most courses, registration should be completed no later than one week prior to the course start date.

 Who is exempt from registration fees?

 North Carolina Public Safety Workers as defined by NC General Statute 115D-5 may be exempt from tuition for continuing education courses provided the training meets the member’s organization training needs.
 A letter from the organization must be provided at the time of registration.